Shake It Off: Release

-On August 13, 2014, Swift appeared on The Tonight Show Starring Jimmy Fallon, where she announced she would hold a live stream via Yahoo! on August 18, 2014.
-During the live stream, Swift announced the details of the album 1989.
-She debuted "Shake It Off" as the album's lead single and premiered the song's music video simultaneously.
-"Shake It Off" was released digitally worldwide by Big Machine on August 19.
-The same day, Big Machine, in partnership with Republic Records, released the song to US radio.
-A limited CD single edition was available on September 11.
-In Europe, "Shake It Off" was added to a BBC Radio playlist on August 25, Italian radio on August 29, and was released as a CD single in Germany on October 10.
+On August 18, 2014, during a live streaming event held on Yahoo, sponsored by ABC News, Swift announced the album 1989 and the lead single "Shake It Off" and premiered its music video.
+Within minutes of the video's release, Big Machine, in partnership with Republic Records, released the song to contemporary hit radio and adult contemporary radio in the United States.
+"Shake It Off" was made available for download by Big Machine on August 19, and a limited CD single edition was available via Swift's website on September 11.
+In Europe, "Shake It Off" was added to a BBC Radio playlist in the United Kingdom on August 25, released to Italian radio on August 29, and was released as a CD single in Germany on October 10.

 The release of "Shake It Off" and its parent album 1989 had been highly anticipated, given Swift's announcement that she would abandon her country roots to release an "official pop" album.
 The magazine Drowned in Sound described the single as "undoubtedly ... the most significant cultural event" since Radiohead's 2011 album The King of Limbs.
 While noting that "Shake It Off" was not Swift's first "straight-up pop" song, Billboard's Jason Lipshutz considered it a sign of a "bold foray into the unknown", in which Swift could experiment beyond her well-known formulaic country pop songs that had been critically and commercially successful.